elkoyote07/KafkaFlinkPlayground/README.md

 ### Third-Party Licenses

 This project incorporates software with the Apache-2.0 license.
-Please review the licenses of the third-party components in the `third-party-licenses` directory.

 #### Apache-2.0 Licensed Software